jeanlibera/django-react-ecommerce/README.md

 See https://code.visualstudio.com/docs/python/tutorial-django for more details.

-If you have opened the "django-learning" repo as your workspace folder in VSCode, then this is the configuration you will want:
+If you have opened the "django-react-ecommerce" repo as your workspace folder in VSCode, then this is the configuration you will want: